I2Djs/pdf-frame/README.md

 ```
 In the pdf-frame context, the `<pdfFrame>` tag is used to create a client instance for rendering graphical content in the specified format.

-  * type="pdf": The type attribute specifies the output format for rendering the graphical content.
-In this case, it is set to "pdf", indicating that the content will be rendered as a PDF document.
-Possible values are `pdf/canvas`
+  * type="pdf": The type attribute specifies the output format of rendered graphical content.
+In this case, it is set to "pdf", indicating that the content to be rendered as a PDF document.
+Possible values are `pdf`, `canvas`

-  * width="595": The width attribute sets the width of the client area for rendering the graphical content.
-Here, it is set to "595", indicating a width of 595 units.
+  * width="595": The width attribute sets the width of the graphical element.

-  * height="841": The height attribute sets the height of the client area.
-It is set to "841", indicating a height of 841 units.
+  * height="841": The height attribute sets the height of the graphical element.

   Inside the <pdfFrame> tag, you can add one or more <i-page> elements to represent different pages within the PDF document and define the content to be rendered on each page.
   Inside the <i-page> tag, we have defined circle element with properties 'r', 'cx', 'cy' and 'styles'.